rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 + Windows worker nodes running one of the following OS versions: `Windows Server 2019`, `Windows Server 2022`, `Windows Server Core 2019`, `Windows Server Core 2022`.
 No other versions are supported.
 + An Active Directory Domain which can be contacted by the Windows Worker nodes and workloads
 + An Active Directory impersonation (user) account and gMSA account, both of which are in the same security group
 + The latest version of the Rancher gMSA Web-hook chart installed (v3+)
-    + Currently, the gMSA Web-Hook chart offered by Rancher **does not contain the required changes to support non-domain joined nodes**.
-This chart will be updated soon, in the meantime you should use the following repository `harrisonwaffel/charts` and test against the `update-gmsa` branch (this can be done by configuring a new app repository in the Rancher UI).
   + During installation, configure a `GMSACredentialSpec` for your Domain and gMSA Account.
 Ensure that the `HostAccountConfig` field is enabled and properly configured for the Rancher CCG gMSA Plugin, and that the `PluginInput` points to a valid secret within the Account Providers namespace.
     + As a reference, the Rancher gMSA Plugin GUID is `{e4781092-f116-4b79-b55e-28eb6a224e26}`.
 You must ensure that the value is wrapped in curly braces, otherwise CCG will not invoke the plugin.
     + As a reference, the Rancher gMSA Plugin DLL expects a `PluginInput` format of `<ACCOUNT_PROVIDER_NAMESPACE>:<SECRET>`, where `ACCOUNT_PROVIDER_NAMESPACE` is a namespace containing an Account Provider deployment.